-The nail in the coffin between Brummell and Prince occurred at a masquerade ball in 1813 when the Prince greeted Lord Alvanley but snubbed Brummell.
-Brummell then sarcastically asked, “Alvanley, who’s your fat friend?”
+The nail in the coffin between Brummell and Prince occurred at a masquerade ball in 1813 when the Prince greeted Lord Alvanley but snubbed Brummell, who then sarcastically asked, “Alvanley, who’s your fat friend?”
 After that Brummell was completely out of favor with the Prince and developed a reputation for “unfeeling rudeness.”
 Brummel had also been living on the largess of friends, which began to dry up in part because of his excessive lifestyle and rudeness.
-One May evening, in 1816, Brummell appeared at the opera as usual but afterwards “travelled … post haste to Dover and … landed at Calais the next morning before he was missed by his creditors.”
-He continued make a “ludicrous imitation of his past habits” by living off the charity of friends, Lord Alvanley being one.
+One May evening, in 1816, he appeared at the opera as usual but afterwards “travelled … post haste to Dover and … landed at Calais the next morning before he was missed by his creditors.”
+He continued to live off his friends by making a “ludicrous imitation of his past habit,” Lord Alvanley being one.
 However, eventually, he became paralyzed and died of insanity.

-The demise of the dandies brought varying descriptions.
-Harriet Raikes, the daughter of Thomas Raikes, wrote a forward to Raikes’ journals and correspondence and described the dandies thusly:
+The demise of the dandies of White’s brought varying descriptions.
+Harriet Raikes, the daughter of Thomas Raikes, wrote a forward to his journals and correspondence and described the dandies thusly:

 “The manners of the Dandies were in themselves a charm, retained by some through infirmity and age.
 Their speech pleasant, their language thorough-bred, their raillery conciliating, their satire — what they intended it to be; many among them highly gifted … a school of gentlemen, liberal and open-handed; … yet marked by this endearing quality, that they remained (with few exceptions) true and loyal friends.”

 Critics thought otherwise.
-One critic described their demise as nothing to be regretted and noted:
+One critic described the demise of the dandies of White’s as nothing to be regretted and noted: